Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Your ability to listen to the goals and objectives of those departments and translate them into financials is crucial to business success.
 That translation back and forth between departmental knowledge and the numbers is the foundation for effective planning.

-A Balance Between Short-Term and Long-Term Planning
+A Balance Short-Term and Long-Term Planning

 High-growth companies move quickly, which means most departments are focusing on what’s coming up next week and next month more than they’re thinking about two quarters from now or next year.
 You care about short-term financial performance as well.
 But you also help the company maintain a healthy balance with long-term planning.